 For example, if you are applying for a creative position, can you word the information in a way that reflects your personality (e.g., humor, irony, wit, etc.)?
 If you are applying for a role as a web designer, can you include web design elements in your application?
 If you’re applying for a role in the financial industry, is there a way to include numbers within the body of your resume?

 Basically, you should look for subtle ways to demonstrate your skills and expertise within the resume itself.
 This will put you one step ahead of your competitors — and also give you some extra momentum if and when you are called in for an interview.
+In addition, exploring various resume templates tailored to your industry can offer insights into effective formats and layouts that resonate with hiring managers and showcase your qualifications more effectively.

 Use Keywords Found in the Original Job Description